stonepros/stone/doc/rados/configuration/mclock-config-ref.rst

 Any existing benchmarking tool can be used for this purpose.
-In this case, the steps use the *Ceph OSD Bench* command described in the next section.
+In this case, the steps use the *Stone OSD Bench* command described in the next section.
 Regardless of the tool/command used, the steps outlined further below remain the same.

 As already described in the :ref:`dmclock-qos` section, the number of